adrianlstein/globalbans/README.md

 ## » Setup :

-Open the config.json file and replace fields by your values.
+Create a .env file with the template from .env.example and enter your data.
 Install nessesary package with the command `npm install` in the bot root folder.
 Indicate your database accesses in the main.js file (and import db.sql into it)

 ## » Start :